scmscomb/scmscomb.github.io/index.md

 ## Past Talks from this Semester
 Check [past talks](past) for the full list of past talks with all details.

+### Dec 2, 2022: [Allan Lo](https://web.mat.bham.ac.uk/S.A.Lo/)  (University of Birmingham)
+_**Cycle decompositions in k-uniform hypergraphs**_     [video](https://www.bilibili.com/video/BV1QP411T7W6/)

+We show that $k$-uniform hypergraphs on $n$ vertices whose codegree is at least $(2/3 + o(1))n$ can be decomposed into tight cycles, subject to the trivial divisibility condition that every vertex degree is divisible by $k$.
+As a corollary, we show that such hypergraphs also have a tight Euler tour answering a question of Glock, Joos, Kühn and Osthus.
+This is joint work with Simón Piga and Nicolás Sanhueza-Matamala.

 ### Nov 18, 2022: [Fan Wei](https://sites.google.com/view/fan-wei/home)  (Princeton University)
 _**Graph limits and common graphs with arbitrarily large chromatic number**_